treeverse/lakeFS/docs/reference/access-control-lists.md

     4. The upgrade script unifies repositories: If a resource applies to a set of repositories with a wildcard, permissions are unified to all repositories.
 Otherwise they apply to the list of all repositories, in all the policies.
     5. The upgrade script unifies actions: it selects the least permission of Read, Write, Super that contains all of the allowed actions.

 Once you have completed the migration you should update the lakeFS server configuration for `auth.ui_config.RBAC` to `simplified`.
-Note that moving to `simplified` from `external` may only be performed once and **will** lose configuration.
+Note that moving to `simplified` from `external` may only be performed once and **will** lose some configuration.
+The upgrade script will detail the changes made by the transition.

 For any question or concern during the upgrade, don't hesitate to get in touch with us through [Slack](https://lakefs.io/slack) or [email](mailto:support@treeverse.io).